Cultural Tourism - Finding Our Place in the World

 1. Do your research!

-When you are planning your trip, the first step is to do appropriate research.
+When you are planning your trip, the first step to cultural tourism is to do appropriate research.

 Books and the internet are your best friends here.
 Read up on local customs, traditions, religions, and holidays.
 Learning the history of an area will give context to its cultural norms and makes it easier for you to connect with the people you meet.